bitcoinclassic/documentation/doc/logging.md

 Operators will likely run a node that has been successfully setup with much less verbose logging.
 They can selectively alter the logs.conf to show sections with higher verbosity.
 But never debug-level.

-The assumption is made that a node operator will not use a released version to debug and develop the actual node software.
+The assumption is made that a node operator will not be debugging the actual software, just his own environment and the network as he sees it.

 # Log-Levels